jp1884/techvolution-vegas-baby/Techvolution_VIII_blog/intel_on_intel.md

 ## What Are Not Biologists for Humans

 You can know the name of a bird in all the languages of the world, but when you're finished, you'll know absolutely nothing whatever about the bird...
 So let's look at the bird and see what it's doing—that's what counts.
 I learned very early the difference between knowing the name of something and knowing something.

 _Richard P. Feynman, "What Do You Care What Other People Think?": Further Adventures of a Curious Character_

 In a prior post we discussed two concepts, biologists for humans, and how Moore's Law is causing our political and economic discord by birthing ever more powerful tools that we don't yet know how to use properly.

-We can flesh out these two concepts using the case of semiconductor manufacturing.
+We can flesh out these two concepts using the case of American semiconductor manufacturing.

 The first is showcasing how a "biologist for humans" thinks about Intel.